-The Corridor applies the international timetabling deadlines defined by RNE for placing path requests as well as for allocating paths (for the Corridor calendar, see http://www.rne.eu/sales-timetabling/timetabling-calender/ or Annex 4.B).
+The Corridor applies the international timetabling deadlines defined by RNE for placing path requests as well as for allocating paths (for the Corridor calendar, see https://rne.eu/capacity-management/capacity-planning-timetabling/ or Annex 4.B).

 All applications have to be submitted via PCS, which is the single tool for requesting and managing capacity on all corridors.
 The C-OSS is not entitled to create PCS dossiers on behalf of the applicant.
-If requested, the C-OSS can support applicants in creating the dossiers in order to prevent inconsistencies and guide the applicants' expectations (maximum1 week prior to the request deadline).
+If requested, the C-OSS can support applicants in creating the dossiers in order to prevent inconsistencies and guide the applicants' expectations (maximum 1 week prior to the request deadline).
 The IMs/ABs may support applicants by providing a technical check of the requests.